mlouis96/DataViz/part1finalproject.md

 ## The data

-Preliminary sources that I have started to collect, theses in include quantitative datasets
+Preliminary sources that I have started to collect, these include quantitative datasets:

 | Date Title | How will it be Used | Source |
 | US Politicians Political Dataset | This data will be used to show the number of politicians using social media platforms | [Link Here](https://www.kaggle.com/datasets/mrmorj/us-politicians-twitter-dataset/)  |